gatsbyjs/gatsby/packages/gatsby-source-contentful/README.md

 Check the [Reference Guide of gatsby-plugin-image](https://www.gatsbyjs.com/docs/reference/built-in-components/gatsby-plugin-image/) to get a deeper insight on how this works.

 ## [Contentful Tags](https://www.contentful.com/developers/docs/references/content-delivery-api/#/reference/content-tags)

-You need to set the `enableTags` flag to `true` to use this new feature.

 ### List available tags